Mongolia–South Korea relations: Economic cooperations

 In 2024, the two countries pledged to strengthen cooperation in climate action, cultural exchange for content creation, and urban development in Mongolia.

-South Korean Prime Minister Han Duck-soo said:
+Former Prime Minister of South Korea Han Duck-soo said:

 "The similarities in the languages and cultures of [South Korea and Mongolia] have elevated the bilaterial relationship remarkably so far."

-Mongolian Prime Minister Luvsannamsrai Oyun-Erdene said:
+Former Prime Minister of Mongolia, Luvsannamsrai Oyun-Erdene said: